 6. Ability to Make Down Payment

 And, of course, when buying real estate in Riverside, you have to be able to make the down payment.
 Although you may not have to come up with the traditional 20%, you’ll still (typically) need to be able to come up with the cash to pay at least 3% down.
 And that’s a good thing, really, because it’s an investment in your home’s equity.

 Although there are many low down programs available today, there’s still a catch – private mortgage insurance.
 “There are a number of programs that require a lower down payment, allowing you to finance up to 97% of the purchase price.
 But in most cases, you’ll have to pay mortgage insurance if you put down less than 20%.
 This extra insurance protects the lender against losses if you default on the mortgage.”

 Work With an Agent

-When you’re buying real estate in Los Angeles, these are the 6 top things lenders will look for.
+When you’re buying real estate in Riverside, these are the 6 top things lenders will look for.
 Still, emphases will vary from lender to lender, and some will likely consider additional factors.
 Your experienced local agent will be your best resource in finding out everything you need to know to get that mortgage.